 Let’s be clear.
 I am not a regrets kind of gal.
 In retrospect, some parts of my life have been fall to my knees and weep utter shit, whilst other bits have been like rosy-toned movie trailers, complete with heart-rending soundtrack.
 That, I have come to realise, is not extraordinary, it’s just part and parcel of living a real life.

-Yet there are so many things I would have liked to know when I was younger – that no matter how preposterous your dreams may be you should never give up on them, that you are not immortal and so you should try and make every day count (even when nursing a monstrous hangover and lolling on the sofa in your jammies moaning, “Never again”, yes, even THAT day).
-Oh, and that fantastic sex should always, always be accompanied by a great sense of humour and a handy box of tissues.
-(Laughing is sexy, trust me.)
+Yet, there are so many things I would have liked to know when I was younger – that no matter how preposterous your dreams may be you should never give up on them, that you are not immortal and so you should try and make every day count (even when nursing a monstrous hangover and lolling on the sofa in your jammies moaning, “Never again”, yes, even THAT day).
+Oh, and that fantastic sex should always, always be accompanied by a great sense of humour (laughing is sexy, trust me.)

 Most of all I wish I understood back then that what others thought of me really didn’t matter.
 The most wonderful thing I ever did to change my life for the better was to get happy with myself.
 Despite my je ne regrette rien outlook, there’s one BIG thing I wish I had learnt when I was much younger, and that is the art of being unafraid.
 That is what I want to share with you.